wreien/lazy-query/README.md

     $ clang++ -std=c++17 -Wall -Wextra expr_template.cpp -o expr_template
     $ ./expr_template

-I've noted that the error messages when the DSL is misused are currently a little better with Clang than GCC, since Clang respects the `static_assert`s more.
+I've noticed that the error messages when the DSL is misused are currently a little better with Clang than GCC, since Clang respects the `static_assert`s more.